-Gravel driveways are very popular in some areas, and very hard to find in others.
-In many rural areas, gravel is the material of choice for both driveways and roadways.
-For homes, it is not uncommon to have gravel driveways leading to concrete garage floors.
+Gravel driveways are popular in some areas since they are low-cost and easy to maintain.
+In rural areas, gravel is the material of choice for both driveways and roadways.
+For many homes, it is not uncommon to have gravel driveways leading to concrete garage floors.

-Gravel for Driveways
+Gravel For Driveways

 Maintaining a Gravel Driveway

 Gravel driveways require regular maintenance, much more than concrete or asphalt driveways.
-Regular maintenance helps ensure optimal performance of a gravel driveway and helps prevent costly replacement.
+Regular maintenance helps ensure the optimal performance of a gravel driveway and helps prevent costly replacement.
 Depending on the local climate and how much traffic the driveway receives, gravel surfaces must be regraded once a year or more.

 How Long Will a Gravel Driveway Last?

 With proper care and maintenance, a gravel driveway can last up to 100 years.
-The beauty of gravel is that is can be repaired and replenished on an ongoing basis.
+The beauty of gravel is that it can be repaired and replenished on an ongoing basis.

 How Much Does a Gravel Driveway Cost?

-The cost of a gravel driveway can vary, from under $1 per square foot to over $3 per square foot.
-Even at the high end, however, it's still about the least expensive driveway you can build.
+The cost of a gravel driveway can vary, from about $1 per square foot to over $3 per square foot.
+Even at the high end, however, a gravel driveway is still about the least expensive driveway you can build.

 How Is a Gravel Driveway Built?

 It is possible to create a rudimentary gravel driveway simply by having a dump truck unload some crushed rock where you want it.
-But the added cost of building a proper gravel driveway usually pays for itself many times over in the lifespan of the driveway.
+By hand or preferably with light motorized equipment such as a mini track loader or a stand-on skid steer, you can move the gravel into place to form the driveway.

 This type of gravel driveway is far more DIY-friendly than building a concrete driveway, which requires creating concrete forms, setting and tying rebar, and ordering a load of concrete from a truck.